What Are We Talking about When We Talk About “Race”?

 Before leaving this UNESCO document, let us note two final observations made in it.
 “Some biological differences between human beings within a single race may be as great as, or greater than, the same biological differences between races.”
 And “ There is no evidence that race mixture produces disadvantageous results

+from a biological point of view.
+The social results of race mixture, whether for good or ill, can generally be traced to social factors.
 Indeed, the notion that there is a worldwide oneness to humankind did not come right out of the blue.
 Even non-scientists, but prominent and notable public figures asserted it.

 Thus, in 1997, Hillary Clinton, following a visit to the Olduvai Gorge in Tanzania as first-lady of the United States, said, “it became clear to me ...that we —black, white, brown, of every religion, of every corner of the globe – come from the same place.
 We share a common home.
 We are part of a larger family.
-If we stop for a minute to think about what we have learned about the origins of mankind, we know that we come from Africa.
+If we stop for a minute to think about what we have learned about the origins of mankind, we know that we come from Africa.”

 Human migrations over the past 150,000 years.

 While many of the early human beings stayed more or less put, others, from earliest human history onward, moved.
 As the first migrants moved out of Eastern Africa, they were followed by other waves of migrants, some of whom joined earlier established settlements within which they mated.
-And some moved farther, to
+And some moved farther, to places never before occupied by their fellows, where they founded new settlements.
+Others followed later and, of course, some of them mated with the folks they found there.
+(Contrary to the teachings of the nineteenth-century scientific racists, Amiscegenation A was the norm, not an aberration.)

 Over these many thousands of years, the migrations extended well beyond Africa, into Europe, into Asia, across a land bridge to the Americas, down to Australia, until our ancestors were practically everywhere on Earth.